thejoeyweber/convergence-story/docs/world/magic-rules.md

 ## Sources of Magic
 - **Arcane**: Derived from ambient mana or ley lines.
 Studied academically by wizards, sorcerers, etc.
 - **Divine**: Channeled from deities or cosmic entities.
 Clerics and paladins rely on faith-based pacts.
-- **Fey / Natural**: Tied to nature spirits, Faerealm energies, or primal forces.
+- **Fey / Natural**: Tied to nature spirits, hidden realms, or primal forces.
 Druids, rangers, or fey-touched.
 - **Pact / Other**: Agreements with powerful extraplanar beings.
 Warlocks or similar become conduits for alien or eldritch power.

 ## Limitations